Norm Participation Grounds Language: Norm Conformance and Norm Participation

 Lastly, an analysis of this form could also go some ways towards explaining why word uses can be so contentious, even if communicative success is not at issue: Each use makes the implicit claim that this is how one ought to talk, and that it makes the right kinds of distinctions, a claim that addressees may want to disagree with.
 An analysis of slurs and linguistic interventions \cite{McConnell-Ginet2020-MCCWMM,Cappelen2019-CAPBL-2} along these lines might be possible, but is left for future work here.

 Again, let us take stock before we move on.
 I have argued that the right way to connect antecedent and consequent in constructs like \ref{ex:tiger} is to make direct appeal to their normative status: it is not just that if $C$ is the case, one normally or conventionally does $A$, rather one \emph{ought to} do this, and does something wrong or at least something inviting correction when one does not do it.
+Doing things of these type then commits one in certain ways, and makes one suffer the consequences if these ways turn out to be not warranted.
 The analysis further has brought out a distinction between (mere) \emph{norm conformance}, which is acting in accordance with a set of norms (for example, as they were realised in a data set of labelled examples) and \emph{norm participation}, which involves treating the norms as possible reasons for acting, which can be offered, requested, and challenged.
 The interactive processes in which this is done and which justify the label ``participation'' will be our topic next.